In Him Ministries:

 Israel forfeited possession of the land of Canaan due to apostasy.

-God repeatedly extended his grace to Israel through His prophets, but they continually resisted and rejected him (2 Kings 17:7-23; Jeremiah 25:3-11; 26:1-9).
-The nation spent 70 years of captivity in Babylon because they continually violated the covenant and received the covenant curses promised for disobeying God's Law (Deuteronomy 28:63-65; Joshua 24; Judges 2:1-3; Jeremiah 32:21-23).
-God's desire was for them to learn from adversity what they could have learned through times of blessings and prosperity (Jeremiah 25:5-7; Jeremiah 46:28; Ezekiel 20:35-38).
+God repeatedly extended his grace to Israel through His prophets, but they continually resisted and rejected him (2 Kings 17:7-23; Jer.
+25:3-11; 26:1-9).
+The nation spent 70 years of captivity in Babylon because they continually violated the covenant and received the covenant curses promised for disobeying God’s Law (Deut.
+28:63-65; Joshua 24; Judges 2:1-3; Jer.
+32:21-23).
+God’s desire was for them to learn from adversity what they could have learned through times of blessings and prosperity (Jer.
+25:5-7; Jer.
+46:28; Ezek.
+20:35-38).
 After their captivity, Israel returned to their home land and God warned them about future judgments to come if they continued in their unfaithfulness.

-God’s faithful remnant who lived under the Old Covenant understood that the covenant God made with Israel was conditional (Exodus 19:5-6; Leviticus 26; Deuteronomy 28:1-6; 28:15-19; 28-30; Jeremiah 12:14-17; 18:7-11; 26:1-6; Daniel 9:24-27).
+God’s faithful remnant who lived under the Old Covenant understood that the covenant God made with Israel was conditional (Exod.
+19:5-6; Lev.
+26; Deut.
+28:1-6; 28:15-19; 28-30; Jer.
+12:14-17; 18:7-11; 26:1-6; Dan.
+9:24-27).
 If Israel, as a nation rejected God and He brought judgment upon them, they knew they would still be safe.
 Even if Israel persisted in their rejection of God and He brought the Old Covenant to an end, they knew they would be secure.
-They could know they were safe and secure because they were obedient and lived by faith in the promises of God, not by trusting in their works.
+They could know they were safe and secure because they were obedient and lived by faith in the promises of God, not by trusting in their good works.

 Sadly, most of Israel had rebelled against God and rejected their Messiah.
 But there was a small number, a remnant of believing Jews, who accepted Jesus as their Messiah and went on to form the Christian Church, the New Covenant people of God (Luke 24:44-49; John 20:20-22; Acts 1:13-15; 2:1-4).